 I also thought you might want to eat during your adventures, so I scouted some eateries that embrace and pay homage to the motorsports industry.
 They include:

 - Pit Stop BBQ & Grill, Brownsburg - Great barbecue and racing memorabilia everywhere.
-This restaurant is just down the road from Lucas Oil Raceway.
+This restaurant is just down the road from Lucas Oil Indianapolis Raceway Park.